mphowardlab/azplugins/README.md

 ### Testing

 All code is unittested at the Python level.
-If AZPlugins has been built as a HOOMD-blue component, it is automatically included into the testing tree.
+If AZPlugins has been built as an internal HOOMD-blue component, it is automatically included into the testing tree.
 To run only the `azplugins` tests out of your build directory, use ctest: